adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

 - The role is set to `status` so that screen readers will announce the contents when the content changes.
-The script will inject *13 results are available* for example.
+The script will inject *13 results are available* for example which screen readers will announce.
 - The `aria-live="polite"` attribute ensures that screen readers don't interrupt users as they type.
-Instead waiting until they've finished doing so.
+Instead waiting until they've finished.
 - [DOUBLE CHECK] The `aria-atomic="true"` attribute ensures the entirety of the message is announced, even if a small part of the status was injected by Javascript.

 #### The Javascript

+As noted earlier, the Javascript is responsible for replacing the select box with an autocomplete control made up of the previously mentioned parts.
+But the enhanced HTML does nothing on its own.
+Javascript is responsible for adding event listeners, mostly to handle keyboard events as the user types and navigates the component with the arrow keys.

+Interaction notes:

+- When focus is within the text box, pressing <kbd>down</kbd> moves focus to the first option in the panel.
+- When an option is focussed, pressing <kbd>down</kbd> moves focus to the next option.
+Pressing <kbd>up</kbd> moves focus to the previous option.
+- When an option is focused, pressing <kbd>enter</kbd> or <kbd>space</kbd> or clicking/tapping the option populates the text box with the value and closes the menu.
+- Pressing <kbd>enter</kbd> when focus is within the text box implicitly submits the form (like normal).
+- Clicking the down arrow button, reveals all the possible options.
+- Pressing <kbd>escape</kbd> closes the menu.

+The complete script:

 ```Javascript
 function Autocomplete(control) {